plmercereau/graphql-query-schema/notes.md

   - [x] When in an union, require at least one type
 - [x] Interfaces
   - [x] Fragments on interfaces (generation ok, but incorrect types)
+- [x] identify with other graphql-codegen options could be allowed, and block the required ones
+  - [x] Use `addUnderscoreToArgsType`
+  - [x] `avoidOptionals` -> no, we need them
+  - [x] don't allow other naming conventions as it may complicate things without bringing much value
+  - [x] Allow custom scalars

 ## Sort

-- use `type-fest` types when possible, e.g. `Exact`, `ConditionalPickDeep`, `RequireAtLeastOne`, etc
+- Use `type-fest` types when possible, e.g. `Exact`, `ConditionalPickDeep`, `RequireAtLeastOne`, etc
+- Bundle and tree-shake `type-fest`
-- simplify the TS outputs with https://github.com/sindresorhus/type-fest/blob/main/source/simplify.d.ts
+- Simplify the TS outputs with https://github.com/sindresorhus/type-fest/blob/main/source/simplify.d.ts
 - Urql / Apollo tests
-- variables typings
+- Variables typings
 - Test with other Hasura settings e.g. naming conventions
 - CI
 - Other GraphQL features: